7 Deadly Sins of Personal Branding

 Recognizable personal brands can be very clever and memorable, but if your brand isn’t ‘you’, it won’t last.
 If you try to put out a persona that is different from your own and the way you live your life, people will take notice over time.
 The most incredible personal brands weave professional and personal qualities into one.

-Your brand becomes an extension of you.
+Your personal brand becomes an extension of you.
 You should be able to ‘breathe your brand’ in everything that you do.
 This is important not only for your customers, but perhaps most importantly for you.
 There is a tremendous amount of confidence that comes with knowing that you are who you portray, and that you have the habits, inspiration, knowledge and expertise to back it up.

 NO CONSISTENCY